Home

 Maximum size: 20 mm.

 Identification: This is a finely papillate, orange-red animal with red gills tipped in white.
 The rhinophores and gills are bracketed by patches of iridescent violet and pale yellow pigment.
-It may be distinguished from Aldisa pikokai by two crater-like depressions on the mid-notum (in contrast to three in the latter species).
+It may be distinguished from Aldisa pikokai by its two crater-like depressions on the mid-notum (in contrast to three in the latter species).

 Photo: CP: Makena Landing, Maui; Aug.
 2, 2002.